ipfs/community/docs/licensing-policy.md

 2. All software code should be licensed under the MIT license.
 Canonical license text for the MIT license can be found in this repository’s [`LICENSE` file](../LICENSE) or at the [Open Source Initiative website](https://opensource.org/licenses/MIT).

-2. All documentation and non-code resources (e.g. logos and imagery) should be licensed under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.
-An [easy-to-read, linkable description](https://creativecommons.org/licenses/by-sa/4.0/) and canonical license text in [HTML](https://creativecommons.org/licenses/by-sa/4.0/legalcode) and [plain text](https://creativecommons.org/licenses/by-sa/4.0/legalcode.txt) can be found at the Creative Commons website.
+2. All documentation and non-code resources (e.g. logos and imagery) should be licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+An [easy-to-read, linkable description](https://creativecommons.org/licenses/by-sa/4.0/) and canonical license text in [HTML](https://creativecommons.org/licenses/by/4.0/legalcode) and [plain text](https://creativecommons.org/licenses/by/4.0/legalcode.txt) can be found at the Creative Commons website.

     If a repository is a software project with some built-in docs or resources (e.g. `go-ipfs`), it can all be licensed under the MIT license.
-The CC BY-SA license is meant for projects that are not overwhelmingly code, such as websites, guidance, discussion repos, and so on.
+The CC BY license is meant for projects that are not overwhelmingly code, such as websites, guidance, discussion repos, and so on.

 ## Attaching a License